Hospital and Burial Records

-Horton Hospital was again designated as a War Hospital during World War Two from 1939 until some time in 1947, during this period civilian patients were not treated in the hospital.
-Epsom’s Ashley Road cemetery was again used for the bodies of serving military personnel and again for some unknown reason, there is a single CWGC recognised WW2 soldier buried in Horton Cemetery, that of Henry Walter JAMES.
+From 1939 until sometime in 1947, Horton Hospital was again designated as a War Hospital.
+During this period civilian patients were not treated in the hospital.
+Epsom’s Ashley Road cemetery was again used for the bodies of serving military personnel.
+Again, for some unknown reason, there is a single CWGC recognised WW2 soldier buried in Horton Cemetery, that of Henry Walter JAMES.

 On 06 July 1983 local solicitors Kirkwoods, acting on behalf of the freeholder, sent the Registrar General of Miscellaneous Records, St Catherine House, a list of tombstones and memorials removed from the cemetery.

 Schedule of all the tombstones and memorials set in a vandalised paved area inside the previous entrance from Hook Lane which, having been broken and defaced, were removed from the Cemetery on the 26 May, 1983, in accordance with Clause 9 of the Schedule to the Disused Burial Grounds (Amendment) Act 1981.
 There being no evidence of any other such memorials existing in, on or around the cemetery.

 - Constance Nellie Chaplin – died 14 January 1933 aged 53 years